DSH105/MenuAPI/README.md

 MenuAPI
 =======

-API for managing custom inventory menus (in-game GUI interface) using the Bukkt API.
+API for managing custom inventory menus (in-game GUI interface) using the Bukkit API.

 Purely built for the purpose of being used in my plugins.
 Feel free to use at your own leisure.